vitalykoltov/hashicorp-assignment/terraform-getting-started.md

-# Getting started with Terraform on Docker: NGINX webserver deployment (60 minutes).
+# Getting started with Terraform on Docker: NGINX web server deployment (60 minutes).

 [Terraform](https://en.wikipedia.org/wiki/Terraform_(software)) is an open-source Infrastructure as code (IaC) software created by [HashiCorp](https://www.hashicorp.com/).
 [Docker](https://en.wikipedia.org/wiki/Docker_(software)) is a Platform-as-a-service (Paas) containerization software.

-In this tutorial you will learn how to provision the latest NGINX webserver using Terraform and Docker on a supported platform.
+In this tutorial you will learn how to provision the latest NGINX web server using Terraform and Docker on a supported platform.
 ```
 Note: We are using a Debian Linux patform in this tutorial.